Space Situational Awareness

 CORDS

-The Space Safety Institute’s goal is to examine the space environment holistically, to understand both the debris that can’t be tracked and how our current actions will affect the future environment.
-The risks to space operators stem from far more than just the objects we can see and track—the focus of most SSA efforts.
-For decades, under Aerospace’s Center for Orbital and Reentry Debris Studies (CORDS), we have been developing models of the untrackable debris environment to quantify unseen risks now and in the future.
+• For decades, Aerospace’s Center for Orbital and Reentry Debris Studies (CORDS) has honed models of the untrackable debris environment to quantify unseen risks now and in the future.
 The Aerospace Debris Environment Projection Tool (ADEPT) models the future environment under multiple scenarios and provides insight into the effects of various behaviors and policies on future debris generation, collision frequencies, and satellite operating conditions.
 Results from ADEPT help craft policies and norms of behavior that achieve desired outcomes.

 • We directly managed and provided public access to the unclassified space object catalog derived from SSN data as part of pilot commercial and foreign entity support (CFE) from 2003 through 2006.
 Aerospace created space-track.org and handed over a functioning system to a contractor for continuing operations.

 • We have deep experience with current catalog maintenance and sensor processing.
-We help manage the SSN Metrics Improvement Project Team (SSN MIPT), and we developed a process for catalog covariance corrections.
+We help manage the SSN Metrics Improvement Project Team, and we developed a process for catalog covariance corrections.
 We lead multiple efforts in managing new observations for difficult-to-track objects and new observations, and we have developed techniques aimed at tracking rendezvous and proximity operations and minimizing observation cross-tagging.
 We have deep expertise in the algorithms of operational orbit propagators.

 • We have created prototype tools for daily SSA analysis.
 These include daily prediction of all-on-all close approaches, automatic detection of maneuvers, a space weather dashboard, and tools for SSA big data mining.